 Unlike individuals with bulimia, food addiction in South Florida overeaters do not attempt to compensate for their bingeing with purging behaviors such as fasting, laxative use, or vomiting.
 Compulsive overeaters, or food addicts, will typically eat when they are not hungry.
 Their obsession behaviors are spending excessive amounts of time and thought to their food addiction, and secretly plan or fantasize about eating alone.
 Food addiction treatment centers can help people living with these conditions.
 This way, these individuals can establish helpful coping methods and learn to live healthy lifestyles.

 Compulsive overeating usually leads to weight gain and obesity, but not everyone who is obese is also a compulsive overeater.
 While compulsive overeaters tend to be overweight or obese, persons of normal or average weight can also be affected.
 In addition to binge eating, compulsive overeaters can also engage in grazing behavior, during which they return to pick at food throughout the day.
-These things result in a large overall number of calories consumed even if the quantities are eaten at any one time may be small.
+These things result in a large overall number of calorie consumption, even if the quantities of food at any one time may be small.

 Finding help for food addiction in South Florida may seem overwhelmingly difficult, but it doesn’t have to be.

 Since 2003, the Delray Center for Healing has provided exceptional psychiatric and therapeutic care for mental health, eating, and substance use disorders.
 To learn more about our philosophy and treatment approach, download our free e-book, “Psychiatry Redefined,” written by our founder and medical director, Raul J. Rodriguez, MD.